 a) To use WordPress as your main website (e.g. www.mydomainname.com), install it in the “root” folder of your domain (i.e. the main directory).
 This is where people will arrive at when they type your domain name into their web browser.

 Note: Typically most WordPress sites are installed either in the domain’s root directory or inside a domain subdirectory.
-If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain and a subdirectory, then refer to this tutorial: Subdomains, addon domains, and parked domains
+If, however, for some reason you have been advised to install WordPress in a subdomain (a subdomain looks like this: http://subdomain.domain.com) and want to know more about the difference between using a subdomain vs a subfolder, then see this tutorial: Subdomains, addon domains, and domain name aliases

 - www.mydomainname.com – sends visitors to your existing website.